lulia0228/Document_IE/README.md

 # Details
 For quickly verify GCN's powerful ability of adjoining neighbours, I use lstm to express a span sentence currently and gcn to predict span label for box level prediction on SROIE infomation extract task3.

-Indeed, we can change the structure to predict entity directly like the traditional NER task.
+Indeed, we can change the structure to predict entity directly just like the traditional NER task does.

 Before training, we need to use grapher.py to trans a receipt into graph structure and obtain the adjacent matrix and span vector for gcn use.
 The following picture shows graph connections on a receipt.